 - You probably already have most of the ingredients on hand, and all you need is 6!

 - It’s gonna be your new summer go-to recipe….promise.

-What 6 ingredients do you need to make this strawberry pie recipe?
+What do you need to make a strawberry pie with jello and cool whip?

 - Baked pie crust